scarlettjm/Fashion_Transparency_in_Focus/README.md

 > **Goal:** Merge rigorous data analysis with visually-driven storytelling to create a project that is both analytically grounded and aesthetically compelling.

+---

+## Interaction & Accessibility

+This project was designed not just to analyze data but to make that data **engaging and intuitive** for a wider audience.
+Visualizations were crafted with usability in mind — emphasizing clarity, storytelling, and interactivity.
+The final interactive site allows users to explore insights through:

+- Hover tooltips for statistical context
+- Clickable icons for deeper data interpretation
+- A clear visual hierarchy and accessible contrast levels

+The goal is to make complex information about transparency and consumer values **approachable, explorable, and visually compelling.**

 [View the Full Interactive Project Website](https://readymag.website/u1238775297/5490197/)

 ---